ENG 2100: Writing 1

 - For style, editing, and source citations, I recommend using Purdue OWL

-Reminder: access to your Baruch email address (firstname.lastname@example.org) is essential for class activities and homework
+Reminder: access to your Blogs@Baruch account is essential to class participation

 In this class, the first of a two-course sequence in the Pathways Required Core, we’ll explore how language shapes how we view everything and everyone around us.
 Language makes worlds.
 We’ll engage with a wide variety of textual genres—essays, poetry, songs, creative non-fiction pieces, news media, academic articles, and film, for example—with careful attention to the role of genre itself as well as to the role of audience and purpose.
 Studying the writing styles and rhetorical moves of professional, published writers as well as the writing of fellow Baruch students will inform your approaches to your own development as a writer within academic contexts and beyond.

 This course is designed to be a gateway of exploration for further writing and research you will do in your courses at Baruch.
 I invite you to open your mind, be ready to engage with me and your classmates, and expand your thinking about what it means to be a good writer this semester.